-Even individuals without bank accounts can deposit cash through NEFT up to Rs.
-2 lakhs (but it’s limited to Rs.
-50,000 per transaction).
+There is no maximum or minimum limit on the amount of funds that could be transferred through NEFT.
+However, the maximum amount per transaction is limited to Rs.50,000.
 With NEFT, you can initiate transactions to transfer funds from one bank account to another throughout India.
 However, you must make sure that the banks are a part of the NEFT transfer network (another way to say this is that the banks should be NEFT-enabled).

 To transfer funds via NEFT, all you have to do is log in to your net banking portal and add the recipient as a beneficiary.
 You’ll need to enter details like their name, account number, account type and IFSC code under the Add New Payee section.
 Once you choose NEFT as the preferred mode of transfer and enter the amount to be transferred, the fund transfer will be completed.

 Business owners can use RTGS when they need to transfer large amounts instantly.
 One advantage that RTGS has over the other methods is the transaction speed, since the entire amount is transferred in real time.

 – Timings for RTGS

 Though the available hours for RTGS transactions vary based on the individual banks and their branches, this is the standard timing:

 - 7:00 a.m. to 6:00 p.m. for customer transactions

 - 7:00 a.m. to 7:45 p.m. for inter-bank transactions